-Many parents are confused about what to say to their children after scary news stories appear in the media (e.g., acts of terrorisms, school shootings, hurricanes, etc.).
+Many parents are confused regarding how to parent through COVID-19.
 This entry addresses three qualifications, three guidelines and two common questions.

 2. Advice from mental health professionals is most effective when it supports and informs, but does not supplant, your intuition.
 You are one of the world’s leading experts on your child.
 Suggestions from experts should be filtered through that lens.